Missing user mail address should not be required for admin updating a user

 This is currently by design, so an admin can create a user without an e-mail address and they're forced to update it on their first login.
 I'm not sure that's a great design though and would prefer to simply make it optional.
 Thoughts?

-#5 Updated by Dominic Cleal over 4 years ago
+Updated by Dominic Cleal almost 9 years ago

 There are two parts to this, in my opinion.

 The bug here is that an admin who creates a user without an e-mail address then updates it before the user has logged in, shouldn't be required to provide the e-mail address on update.
 I think this is valid.

 The design issue of forcing a user to set their e-mail address on login is perhaps a separate issue, but I thought when filing this that if we fixed the design, we might eliminate the bug above.
 My view on the design is that we should perhaps simply have the e-mail address as an optional field and not force anybody to set it - or have it required, but that'd introduce issues with certain auth sources.